ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 -bash-4.2$
 ```

-We can see that we've made a change to some .h, .cpp and the Makefile that haven't been committed.
+We can see that we've made a change to some `.h`, `.cpp` and the `Makefile`, and these changes haven't been committed.

-To tell git that we want these files to be part of our commit, we use the command "git add", which is the next step.
+To tell git that we want these files to be part of our commit, we use the command `git add`, which is the next step.

-=== Step 7e:  Use <code>git add</code> to add files into the commit ===
+### Step 7e:  Use <code>git add</code> to add files into the commit

 Nothing goes into a commit unless we specifically tell git we want it to be a part of the commit.
 The git status command can be used to tell us what we might want to add to the commit, but ultimately, it is up to us to make this choice.